w1lderr/SaveMySoulApp/README.md

 - 📱 **Mobility and accessibility**: Save My Soul is available on Android.

 # **Usage**
-To use SaveMySoul project you need:
+To use Save My Soul project you need:
   1. Go to the [telegram bot](@savemysoull_bot), send command [/start]() and copy your id.
   3. Give the app access to location, and add Telegram user
   4. Send a SOS.
 And you can also add a widget to make sending an SOS more comfortable.